Two cups on the same day

 We have twice lost First Division fixtures at Sheffield United on this day in history.

-1954 - Billy Liddell netted our consolation from the spot as we lost 3-1.
+1954 - Billy Liddell netted our consolation from the spot, his hundredth reds strike, as we lost 3-1.
 Geoff Twentyman put through his own net, with Joe Shaw and Sam McNab also scoring for the home side.

 1965 - We went down 3-0 to send us down to ninth in the table.
-Alan Birchenall struck one of his four goals past us, with Barry Hartle and Alan Woodward also on target.
+Alan Birchenall struck one of his four goals past us, with Barry Hartle and Alan Woodward also on target as keeper Tommy Lawrence played his hundredth League game for the reds.

 Reds keepers in opposition